tradertanmay/reddit-memes-virality-prediction/README.md

     c) Modify the paths in the script to specify where you wish to store the downloaded memes and the associated metadata.

-    d) The downloaded memes will be stored in the specified directory (replace `[xxxx]` with the actual path), and the metadata will be saved in a file named `memes_metadata.csv` within the same repository.
+    d) The downloaded memes are stored in the specified directory (replace [xxxx] with the actual path), and the metadata is saved in a file named memes_metadata.csv within this repository.

 ## Additional Notes

-- **Dependencies**: Make sure to install all necessary Python packages by running `pip install -r requirements.txt` (assuming you have a `requirements.txt` file listing all dependencies).
+- **Dependencies**: Make sure to install all necessary Python packages by running `pip install -r requirements1.txt`.

 - **API Credentials**: For obtaining Reddit API credentials, visit [Reddit's Developer Page](https://www.reddit.com/prefs/apps) and follow the instructions to create an app.